gpenazzi/gpenazzi.github.io/_posts/2017-02-12-babysteps-audio-with-python.markdown

 This approach for the signal generation is very simple, but inefficient as well.
 Whenever we want to generate a signal, we have to build the whole numpy array.
-In general this is not really what we want to do, if want a very long oscillator sound we could rather generate small chunk of data and feed them to pyAudio through a callback function.
-To get into the mood, I reimplemented the same oscillator as an iterator which returns chunk of data till an arbitrary stop condition is set.
-I still did not get to the callback part, therefore this iterator is (quite stupidly) called with an interface which still assemble a large numpy array.
+In general this is not really what we want to do, if want a very long oscillator sound we could rather generate small chunk of data and feed them to pyAudio indefinitely.
+A good starting point is to reimplement the same oscillator as an iterator which returns chunk of data till an arbitrary stop condition is set.
+Here below is a basic implementation.
+At first we can use the iterator to generate the same array we had befor, and play it.

 {% highlight python %}
 import pyaudio